-Herma Heart Institute specializes in repairing HLHS and single ventricle defects, and has the best published survival rates worldwide.
-Our institute consistently achieves outstanding outcomes, including a "3-star" rating by the Society of Thoracic Surgeons for the quality of our congenital heart surgery outcomes (the highest rating possible).
+Herma Heart Institute specializes in repairing Hypoplastic left heart syndrome and single ventricle heart defects, and has the best published survival rates worldwide.
+Our institute consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
 Treatment for HLHS requires our highly specialized congenital heart surgeons to rework the baby's circulatory system through a series of three open heart surgeries (Norwood, Glenn, and Fontan procedures) staged over a span of about three years.
 An alternative approach is heart transplantation, also an area of expertise at Children's Hospital of Wisconsin.
 See outcomes specific to the Norwood, Glenn and Fontan procedures.

 For children undergoing surgical treatment, the time between the first and second procedures, commonly known as the “interstage period,” is a critical stage in their care.
 Research has proven that careful monitoring of the child’s condition can prevent serious complications, ensure optimal growth and improve both survival and quality of life.